-Work under the direction of the Supervisor, Senior Mosquito Control Technician and/or Director of the District.
+Work under the direction of the Field Manager, Senior Mosquito Control Technician and/or Director of the District.
 Be assigned to work areas in Franklin County which he/she performs mosquito surveillance, larviciding and adulticiding activities using biological, cultural or chemical methods of control.
 Perform mosquito ULV spraying as needed.
 Keep accurate record of sites visited and/or treated, using forms provided by the District.
 Update field maps as needed.
 Cut and maintain trails that provide access to mosquito breeding sites.
 Perform equipment, facility and grounds maintenance as needed.
 Attend training/safety sessions/courses as needed for certification.

 Keep informed and follow the District policies and procedures.
 Drive District provided vehicles and operate specialized spray equipment with care and safety.
-Perform other job duties as assigned by the Senior Mosquito Control Technician, Supervisor and/or Director.
+Perform other job duties as assigned by the Senior Mosquito Control Technician, Field Manager and/or Director.
 Normal work hours are 7:00 am to 3:30pm Monday through Friday with possible work hours in the evening and on Saturday.
 Washington State Department of Motor Vehicles, drivers abstract will be required prior to employment.

 Be a high school graduate or equivalent.
 Be at least 18 years of age, have a valid Washington State Driver’s License and be insurable under the District’s current insurance policy.
 (Applicants must supply a current abstract of their driving record.
 An abstract may be obtained from the driver’s license examining office).
 Must obtain a current certified Washington State Department of Agriculture Public Operators License in law and safety and public operator categories within one week of employment.